Erotophonophilia

 Clinical lineage

-The scholarly study of sexualized homicide begins with the German-Austrian psychiatrist Richard von Krafft-Ebing, whose Psychopathia Sexualis (1886) catalogued cases in which killing was fused with sexual gratification and folded such acts into the broader category of Sadismus: a term Krafft-Ebing himself popularised, after the writings of the Marquis de Sade.
-In later editions he discussed "lust murder" (Lustmord) directly, framing it as the most extreme degeneration of the sadistic impulse, where the infliction of suffering and death replaces ordinary sexual aim.
-The English phrase lust murder and the German Lustmord both descend from this nineteenth-century cataloguing, as the Wikipedia overview of lust murder notes.
+The scholarly study of sexualised homicide begins with the German-Austrian psychiatrist Richard von Krafft-Ebing, whose Psychopathia Sexualis (1886) catalogued cases in which killing was fused with sexual gratification and folded them into the broader category of Sadismus, a term he popularised after the writings of the Marquis de Sade.
+Krafft-Ebing treated Lustmord as the furthest degeneration of the sadistic impulse, in which the infliction of suffering and death displaces the ordinary sexual aim.
+Both the German Lustmord and the English lust murder descend from this nineteenth-century cataloguing, as the Wikipedia overview of lust murder records.

-- 1886: Krafft-Ebing's Psychopathia Sexualis places sexualized killing within the sadism spectrum and analyses the notorious cases of his day.
+- 1886: Krafft-Ebing's Psychopathia Sexualis places sexualised killing on the sadism spectrum and analyses the notorious cases of its day.

-- 1990: the New Zealand–American sexologist John Money supplies the modern Greek-derived label in his paper Forensic Sexology: Paraphilic Serial Rape (Biastophilia) and Lust Murder (Erotophonophilia), published in the American Journal of Psychotherapy.
-Money built a large systematic vocabulary for the paraphilias and classified erotophonophilia among the "sacrificial/expiatory" types.
+- 1990: the New Zealand-American sexologist John Money supplies the modern Greek-derived label in Forensic Sexology: Paraphilic Serial Rape (Biastophilia) and Lust Murder (Erotophonophilia), in the American Journal of Psychotherapy.
+Money classed it among the "sacrificial/expiatory" paraphilias.

-- Money explicitly paired it with its inward-directed mirror, autassassinophilia, arousal at one's own staged risk of being killed, describing erotophonophilia as the reciprocal condition of arousal from stage-managing and carrying out the death of an unsuspecting partner, per the autassassinophilia overview.
+Money explicitly paired it with its inward-directed mirror, autassassinophilia, arousal at one's own staged risk of being killed, describing erotophonophilia as the reciprocal condition, per the autassassinophilia overview.

 Forensic & criminological evolution